aaronbloomfield/ccc/hws/ecdsa/index.md

 In this homework, it is critical to carefully test each stage of the assignment.
 Each part requires that the previous part works properly -- and, if it does not, then it will be exceedingly difficult to debug your program.
 If you get stuck, the best way to figure out where the bug is is to print out the values at each step, and verify them by hand (or via online calculators, linked to below).

-### Languages

-You can write this assignment in Java or Python.
-If you want to use a different language, please speak to me first.
-The intent is for you to write all this code yourself -- you can NOT use any libraries that do field arithmetic, elliptic curve arithmetic, etc.  This includes any hashing functions (such as hashlib in Python).
-We expect you to only need the most common standard libraries as a result.

-We realize that the default random number generators in most (all?) programming languages are not cryptographically secure random number generators, but that's fine for this assignment.

 ### Changelog

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.
 So far there aren't any significant changes to report.